-Officers have liaised with the Department to determine what options are available that meet the Ministerial approval requirements.
-Based on the advice received it has been determined that the only option available that will not result in a significant reduction in rate revenue is to adjust the UV Rural Residential rate in the dollar so that the desired total rate yield for this rating category is achieved without the application of concessions.
-It is therefore the Officer's recommendation that the revised Council Policy CP/FIN-3200 Strategic Rating and the Revised Rating Model 2021/22 be endorsed to allow Ministerial approval to be sought prior to the adoption of the 2021/22 Annual Budget.
+Following the Minister's decision, Officers liaised with the Department to determine options available that would meet the Ministerial approval requirements.
+Based on the advice received it was determined that the only option available that would not result in a significant reduction in rate revenue was to adjust the UV Rural Residential rate in the dollar so that the desired total rate yield for this rating category is achieved without the application of concessions.
+This option was presented to Council for consideration at the 8 July Special Council Meeting.
+At this meeting Council resolved not to endorse the amended rating model and strategic rating policy, and requested the CEO to obtain a definitive legal position on the application of concessions within the UV Rural Residential and UV Pastoral rating categories.